-Screening programmes involve the testing of an asymptomatic “health” population.
+Screening programmes involve the testing of an asymptomatic “healthy” population.
 The primary goal of cervical screening is to detect pre-invasive cancers and prevent death from cervical cancer by treating pre-cancerous lesions.
 There are a number of methods used to screen for cervical cancer precursors.

 The frequently used Pap test has good specificity but relatively poor sensitivity.
+A Pap test collects cells from the cervix to test for any abnormalities.

 Visual inspection methods are often used in low-resource settings as they are inexpensive and provide an immediate result.
 However, they are relatively non-specific and have low sensitivity.